TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/selectionMode.md

 ﻿####selectionMode

 Defines how many items can be selected in TGrid.
-If **rowClick** is defined, is set to  *'none'*.
+If the **rowClick** is defined, the **selectionMode** is set to  *'none'*.

 **Value:**

-+ "none" - you can't select any item,
++ "none" - you can't select any item

-+ "single" - you can select only one item,
++ "single" - you can select only one item

 + "multi" - you can select more, then one item.
-For selecting more then one item, press key 'Ctrl'.
+For selecting more then one item, press key 'Ctrl'

 **Default value:** *single*.